Duta Atapelwa

-Muhammad Duta Atapelwa (born 28 January 2001) is an Indonesian professional footballer who plays as a centre-back or defensive midfielder for Liga 2 club Persiraja Banda Aceh.
+Muhammad Duta Atapelwa (born 28 January 2001) is an Indonesian professional footballer who plays as a centre-back or defensive midfielder for Championship club Sumsel United.

 Club career

 Persita Tangerang

 He was signed for Persita Tangerang to play in Liga 1 in the 2021 season.
 Atapelwa made his first-team debut on 18 November 2021 as a substitute in a match against Bhayangkara at the Maguwoharjo Stadium, Sleman.

+Persiraja Banda Aceh

+In July 2025, Atapelwa joined Persiraja Banda Aceh for the 2025–26 Liga 2 season.
+He made two appearances for the club before being released during the mid-season transfer window in January 2026.

+Persela Lamongan

+In January 2026, Atapelwa joined Persela Lamongan for the remainder of the 2025–26 season during the mid-season transfer window.
+He made his debut for the club on 18 January 2026, coming on as a second-half substitute in a 1–1 draw against PSS Sleman.